-If the URL in the address bar includes numbers, then you have not customized it.
+If the URL in the address bar includes numbers, you have not customized it.
 Here is how to customize your URL.

 #3.
 Contact Info.
 Surprisingly, it is one of the most underutilized areas.
-I often see the LinkedIn user provide a phone number or an email, but did you know that you can link to a website, a portfolio, or a YouTube video?
+I often see the LinkedIn user provide a phone number or an email, but did you know you can link to a website, a portfolio, or a YouTube video?

 #5.
 Headline.
 This is probably a fundamental step, but I’d like to guide you in optimizing this area.